-I haven’t always been a proponent for packing lightly but after enjoying the conveniences of 3 weeks in Europe with a carry on suitcase, I’m sold!
-In many international destinations you’ll be lugging your suitcases up stairs and on planes and trains, so the less you have to transport the better.
-Check to make sure your carry on is the largest acceptable size, and don’t underestimate the power of your personal item!
-Since pretty much everyone’s suitcase is black, tie a colorful ribbon or identifying marker onto your bags to make them easier to pick out of a bunch.
-Pack what you need!
+I haven’t always been a light packer, but after enjoying the conveniences of 3 weeks in Europe with a carry on suitcase, I’m sold!
+You’ll most likely be lugging your suitcase upstairs and on planes and trains.
+So the less you have to transport the better.
+Double-check your flight’s carry-on requirements, and don’t underestimate the power of your personal item!
+I shared all of my tips for traveling in a carry-on in this post.

 Shop my favorite travel accessories:

 Next up in your preparations is offlining your maps!
 There is nothing worse than getting to a new place and not having directions to where you’re going.
 I love using Google Maps to offline the areas I’ll be exploring.
 This way I can access walking, driving, and public transport information without data or a wifi connection.
 Just download the Google maps app on your phone and click the three lines in the top left corner.
 In the drop-down menu, you’ll see the option to offline maps.
 Click custom map and search the city you are traveling to.
 Zoom out to the area you want to have available offline and save it!
 Save as many as your phone storage allows and they will all be available on your phone for 30 days.

 After you’ve saved your map, I’d highly recommend staring your interests.
 Search all the attractions, restaurants, and spots you want to visit and save them to your starred locations for easy access.
 This is also helpful when trying to group together nearby spots and restaurants to plan out your days.